gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.5.13 - 30-08-2022 =
+- Enhancement - Primary colour now reflects on learn page also.
+- Fix - Paypal lives payment issue.
+- Fix - Responsive issue on Edit Lesson.
+- Fix - The instructor's course archive page throws an error when there are no author courses.
+- Fix - Lesson preview issue.

 = 1.5.12 - 23-08-2022 =
 - Enhancement - Made Masteriyo backend pages responsive.